-Now there's the Nursing Room Locator App to find vetted spots to nurse.
-That means they don't have to use public bathrooms with toilets anymore.
-Parenting is doing what's best for your baby.
-No mom want to feed a delicate baby in a restroom, a place you wouldn't eat your own meal.
+The nursing room locator app (Also #1 Airport Nursing Rooms Locator) find nice vetted spots to nurse.
+That means no more unsanitary public bathrooms.
+Parenting is doing what's best for your baby, and moms don't want to feed a delicate baby in a restroom, a place you wouldn't eat your own meal.